AtillaColak/Atillacolak/README.md

 Hi, I'm Atilla.

-I'm a high school senior!
+I'm a computer science freshman!
-* 📊 Primarily interested in data science.
+* 📊 I was Primarily interested in data science (2018-2021).

 Languages and Tools
 * Python